-RGA believes that it is one of the largest life reinsurers in the world based on premiums and life reinsurance in force.
-As of December 31, 2007, RGA had consolidated assets of \$21.6 billion, shareholders' equity of \$3.2 billion and assumed reinsurance in force of approximately \$2.1 trillion.
-The term "in-force" refers to insurance policy face amounts or net amounts at risk.
-According to Standard & Poor's, RGA is the third largest life reinsurer in the world, based on 2006 gross life reinsurance premiums.
-RGA's operations have grown significantly since 2000.
-Net premiums increased from \$1,404.1 million in 2000 to \$4,909.0 million in 2007.
-After-tax income from continuing operations almost tripled from \$105.8 million in 2000 to \$308.3 million in 2007.
-Assumed reinsurance in force grew from \$545.9 billion as of December 31, 2000 to \$2,119.9 billion as of December 31, 2007.
-For additional information on RGA's financial results, please see the selected consolidated financial data and other unaudited financial data incorporated by reference in this document, as described in "Where You Can Find More Information."
+We believe we are one of the largest life reinsurers in North America based on premiums and life reinsurance in force.
+At September 30, 2009, we had consolidated assets of \$24.2 billion, stockholders' equity of \$3.8 billion and assumed reinsurance in force of approximately \$2.3 trillion.
+The term "in force" refers to insurance policy face amounts or net amounts at risk.
+According to an industry survey of 2008 information prepared by Munich American at the request of the Society of Actuaries Reinsurance Section, we believe that we have the second largest market share in North America as measured by life insurance in force.
+Our operations have grown significantly since 2000.
+Net premiums increased from \$1,404.1 million in 2000 to \$5,349.3 million in 2008.
+After-tax income from continuing operations have increased from \$105.8 million in 2000 to \$187.8 million in 2008.
+Assumed reinsurance in force grew from \$545.9 billion as of December 31, 2000 to \$2.1 trillion as of December 31, 2008.
+For additional information on our financial results, please see the selected consolidated financial data and other unaudited financial data contained elsewhere in this prospectus supplement or incorporated by reference in the accompanying prospectus.